 The class is designed for students who seek to 1) apply the knowledge and skills acquired in various Communication courses in a professional setting, 2) hone your oral and written communication skills, 3) enhance your professional conduct and demeanor, 4) increase the scope of your professional networks, and, 5) enhance your abilty to find employment.
 You are required to represent yourself when seeking information about internships or the class.

-You may apply a maximum of six hours of internship credit (two 3-credit courses) to the major although some students opt to complete additional internships for UB general elective credit.
+You may apply two 3-credit internship courses (six credit hours) to the major although some students opt to complete additional internship hours for UB general elective credit.
 Please note that if you have already taken another Communication tutorial course (an independent study class for 3 credits, for example), only one internship class will count toward the Communication degree.
 Additional internship classes, as indicated above, may count toward your UB general electives.